 Removed flags: -flv-function-specialization -mllvm -function-specialize

 Another algorithm employed by Optimizer Studio is “invalid search”.
 In cases where compilation fails, or if the SPEC run produces an invalid result, Optimizer Studio will explore the flags and get to the bottom of which combination of flags caused the run to fail.
 Such combinations are then skipped, greatly shortening the time to finish the optimization process.
+In subsequent runs of the same experiment, this information is reused to save time.

 How to win in benchmarks using machine learning